 According to the National Highway Traffic Safety Administration, traffic crashes killed more people in the United States in 2021 than any year since 2005.
 According to NHTSA, 42,915 people died in motor vehicle traffic crashes in 2021, a 10.5% increase from the 38,824 fatalities in 2020 and preliminary data on 2022 estimates similar fatalities to 2021.

 What a plaintiff in a personal injury lawsuit often finds is that their case will drag out over months or even years and they may find themselves in financial distress because they are unable to work or pay medical bills or even cover basic living expenses.

 Thankfully, in Oregon you can get the legal funding you need by contacting HMR to discuss how our pre-settlement funding program can help you pay for living expenses and other needs while your attorney is working to get you the justice you deserve.

-With our risk-free settlement loans, you can get the legal funding you need without applying for a lawsuit loan.
+With our risk-free pre-settlement funding, you can get the legal funding you need without applying for a traditional loan.